ippontech/blog-usa/posts/build-a-pwa-in-jhipster.md

     }]
 })
 ```
 Handler is specifying your [cache strategy](https://developers.google.com/web/tools/workbox/modules/workbox-strategies), which dictates how the service worker will respond to requests for this content.
-The chosen strategy will depend on your content, as well as, how you break up urlPattern in your runtime caching. static assets may be alright if we update them less often, but will that be the case for all file types if the app receives frequent updates?
+The chosen strategy will depend on your content, as well as, how you break up `urlPattern` in your runtime caching. static assets may be alright if we update them less often, but will that be the case for all file types if the app receives frequent updates?
 These are the types of questions you need to think about when developing your caching strategy.

-When caching content and responding to requests with those entries, you may get content faster, but you run the risk of showing users stale data.
-Broadcast update provides a standard way to notify the browser client that a cached response has received an update.
-In the above example, when the revalidate step of my stale while revalidate strategy retrieves content that differs from what is cached, an event will be broadcasted through the channel `update-myCache`.
-You can configure your application to listen for that and react appropriately.
+When caching content and responding to requests with those entries, you may get content faster, but you run the risk of showing users stale data. `broadcastUpdate` provides a standard way to notify the browser client that a cached response has received an update.
+In the above example, when the revalidate step of my `staleWhileRevalidate` strategy retrieves content that differs from what is cached, an event will be broadcasted through the channel `update-assetCache`.
+You can configure your application to listen for that event and react appropriately.

 Finally, restricting the age of cached items is another strategy for invalidating old entries.
 Old entries will be checked and removed after each request or cache update.
 This means that an expired entry may be used once, then expired after.